Amritanshu1912/Bitespeed-Backend-Task-Identity-Reconciliation/README.md

-# FluxKart Customer Identification Web Service
+# Customer Identity Reconciliation Web Service

 This repository contains a web service that helps identify and consolidate customer information based on their contact information across multiple purchases.
 It exposes an /identify endpoint to receive HTTP POST requests and returns the consolidated contact information.